apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sudan conflict: A front-row seat to my country falling apart**
+**Rushdie reveals extent of his wounds from knife attack**

-You can read more about it [here](https://www.bbc.com/news/world-africa-68796620).
+You can read more about it [here](https://www.bbc.com/news/av/entertainment-arts-68800298).

 ## Requirements
 - Python 3.8